Vacuum solution within a metric-affine bumblebee gravity: The general setup

 The action Eq.(\ref{S2}) admits an Einstein frame (tilded frame) form.
 To see that, we substitute Eq.(\ref{hg}) into Eq.(\ref{S2}),

 where $R(h)\equiv h^{\mu\nu}R_{\mu\nu}(h)$.

 A remarkable feature of the Einstein frame representation that should be emphasized is that the LV coefficients are moved from the gravitational to the matter sector.
 We shall see that this is the key to solving the vacuum field equations.
-Note further that the Lorentz symmetry breaking model Eq.(\ref{ck}) can be viewed as an Einstein--Hilbert action of $h_{\mu\nu}$ coupled to new bosonic matter sources interacting with Lorentz symmetry breaking coefficients.
-As a consequence, the dynamical field equations for the metric $h_{\mu\nu}$ must be Einstein-like ones added up to non-linear couplings involving the matters sources, $s^{\mu\nu}$ and $u$.
+Note further that the Lorentz symmetry breaking model in Eq.(\ref{ck}) can be viewed as an Einstein--Hilbert action of $h_{\mu\nu}$ coupled to new bosonic matter sources, interacting with Lorentz symmetry breaking coefficients.
+As a consequence, the dynamical field equations for the metric $h_{\mu\nu}$ must be Einstein-like ones incremented by non-linear couplings of the matter sources, $s^{\mu\nu}$ and $u$.